Weight and Fertility: How Low BMI and Obesity Affect Fertility

 Female BMI and Getting Pregnant Naturally

-The two main ways that BMI affects fertility are via menstrual and ovulatory disorders.
-Research has shown that the risk of infertility is increased by 27% for women of childberain age who are overweight (BMI 25 – 30) compared to women of normal weight (BMI 18.5-25).
+Research has shown that the risk of infertility is increased by 27% for women of childbearing age who are overweight (BMI 25 – 30) compared to women of normal weight (BMI 18.5-25).
 Women who are obese (BMI <30), are 78% more likely to experience infertility.

-BMI, Weight, Obesity and Fertility Treatment
+BMI, Weight, Obesity, and Fertility Treatment

-However, statistics indicate that losing significant amounts of weight can take multiple years and age significantly impacts fertility, likely much more so than weight.
+Some clinics may deny treatment until you are at an “ideal weight.
+However, statistics indicate that losing significant amounts of weight can take multiple years, and age likely has a much greater impact on fertility than weight.

 AMH Level by age